 But national fame came through Jacovitti's collaboration with Il Vittorioso, that lasted from 1939 to 1969.
 One of his first creations for his magazine was the character 'Pippo'.Together with his companions Pertica and Palla, Pippo formed the hilarious threesome 'I tre P' ('The Three P's'), whose adventures appeared in the Catholic weekly until its disappearance in 1969.
 His trademark became the fishbone with which he signed his artwork, resulting from his nickname "Lisca di Pesce" (fishbone).

-Jacovitti produced a great many other hilarious series for Il Vittorioso, including 'Giove il bove', 'Le Babbuce di Allah', 'Arcipoliziotto Cip', 'Jack Mandolino', 'Il Barbiere della Prateria', 'Chicchirichi', 'Raimondo il Vagabondo', 'Pasqualino e Pasqualone', as well as adaptations of 'Ali Baba', 'Don Quichotte' and 'Pinocchio' and parodies on 'Mandrake the Magician' and 'Tarzan'.
+Jacovitti produced a great many other hilarious series for Il Vittorioso, including 'Giove il bove', 'Le Babbuce di Allah', 'Arcipoliziotto Cip', 'Jack Mandolino', 'Il Barbiere della Prateria', 'Chicchirichi', 'Raimondo il Vagabondo', 'Pasqualino e Pasqualone', as well as adaptations of 'Ali Baba', 'Don Quichotte' and 'Pinocchio' and parodies of Lee Falk's 'Mandrake the Magician' and Hal Foster's 'Tarzan'.